jwfu/gainz/README.md

 # gainz
-Calculates returns of various equities available on AlphaVantage
+Calculates returns of equities available on AlphaVantage